 I am going to be honest with you: as a therapist, I find disclosure to be difficult.
 I call it “The Hairy Beast.”
-It’s a brutal, ugly, and sometimes frightening part of recovery, but it must be dealt with head-on if either side is going to move forward.
+It’s a brutal, ugly, and sometimes frightening part of sex addiction recovery, but it must be dealt with head-on if either side is going to move forward.

 If you are cringing at this thought, you already have some sense of how emotionally draining disclosure can be.
 Any way you look at it, you’re going to find yourself in deep and treacherous waters.
 It’s a very tender process.

 His Process: Stop Hiding, Admit Wrongdoing, And Prepare For Possible Rejection